 of grass and stars, how close would they be to infinity?

 Infinity at the chamber door?
 Rapping and tapping, tap,

 tap, tap.
 Only a ghost, if this, and nothing more, deep into the darkness peering ...

 'Tis the wind and nothing more!

-infinity than seeds of earth, and the volume of the surface of the Earth on which they rest, even in bleak December, so why not just multiply the Earth's flocks and crops by two, and all they
+infinity for big numbers than the seeds of earth (and the volume of the surface of the Earth in its characteristic sphere on which they rest, even in bleak December) so why not just multiply the Earth's flocks and crops by two, and all they

-would represent in great and small, and forget the stars to say for evermore.
+would represent in great and small, and forget the stars to say for evermore, for evermore.